vineborba/seedrs/README.md

 State: WIP

 A simple CLI rewrite of the famous [degit](https://github.com/Rich-Harris/degit/) tool.
-It currently provides only a simple clone and `degitfication` of repos from GitHub and GitLab.
+It currently provides only a simple clone and `degitfication` of repos from GitHub, GitLab and Azure DevOps Repos.

 ### Seedrs